0davidog/PazuzuPizza/README.md

 ## How to Use

+- The user is first asked to select option.
+This is done by inputting the option number.
+- Selecting 1.
+'Display Menu' brings up a list of pizza styles the company makes.
+- Selecting 2.
+'Input Sales' asks the user to input a number for each pizza.
+- Selecting 3.
+'Input Disosals' brings up another option choice:
+  - Selecting disposal option 1.
+  - Selecting disposal option 2.
+  - Selecting disposal option 3.
+- Selecting 4.
+'View Production Plan' shows the user to amount of pizzas to be made for todays date..
+- Selecting 5.
+'View Pizza Recipie' asks the user to choose a pizza by number and then displays the recipie for the chosen pizza.

 ## Features

+- ### Display Menu
+- ### Input Sales
+- ### Input Disposals
+- ### View Production Plan
+- ### View Pizza Recipie

 ## Future Features

+- pizza stock
+- employee login

 ## Planning Documentation

 Flow charts

 ## Data Model

+- pizza class
+- employee class

 ## Libraries Used